noaboa07/StreamCity-iOS-App/README.md

 Home – A feed displaying live streams from all affiliated platforms.
 Search – Search for streamers, games, or specific content.
 Community (Optional) – Access trending streams, engage in discussions, and share content.
-Profile – Manage personal account, notification preferences, and app settings.
+Profile – Manage personal account, preferences, and app settings.

 **Flow Navigation (Screen to Screen):**